 3.)
 Washington State University

 Washington State University is a public research university with a main campus located in Pullman, Washington.
 Home to some 30,000 students systemwide, the university is the state’s land-grant university, accordingly known for programs in chemical engineering, veterinary medicine, agriculture, pharmacy, neuroscience, food science, plant science, mathematics, business, architecture, and communications.
-The second largest institution of higher education in Washington — making it one of the largest in the western United States — the university known as a very high research activity institution.
+The second-largest institution of higher education in Washington — making it one of the largest in the western United States — the university is known as a very high research activity institution.
 Located in the Palouse region of Washington (rolling hills along the border of Washington and Idaho), the school is particularly well suited for providing agricultural education from the breadbasket of Washington.

 The fully online Master’s in Agriculture: Food Science and Management degree offered by Washington State University due to its support services, quality classes, and affordability.
-The degree is equally split between food science and management requirements, and also requires a directed study project, final examination, or reseearch project.
+The degree is equally split between food science and management requirements, and also requires a directed study project, final examination, or research project.
 For students not seeking a formal degree in food sciences, the university also offers a certificate of proficiency in the area online.
 Other related programs available fully online include a masters in agriculture and a masters in agriculture – plant health management degree.
-Professors of the program are world class, and include directors who are internationally recognized food scientists, attornies specializing in foot law and regulatory compliance, and advisors to governments on food regulation and policy.
+Professors of the program are world-class and include directors who are internationally recognized food scientists, attornies specializing in food law and regulatory compliance, and advisors to governments on food regulation and policy.
 On top of the quality of the program, WSU’s program is also one of the most affordable of those surveyed, coming in as the fourth most affordable of schools surveyed.

 - Estimated Tuition Per Credit Hour (Out-of-state): $587

 4.)
 University of Nebraska